 Editor's Note: This will need to be updated as work progresses in other work groups.

-The high-level architecture model of the 6G System is shown in Figure A.2-1 is expected to be based on the high-level architecture of 5G.
+The high-level architecture model of the 6G System shown in Figure A.2-1 is expected to be based on the high-level architecture of 5G.
 This architecture model can be used as a basis to introduce some initial attacker model information before the 6G architecture is developed by other 3GPP WGs.

 The architecture model includes a set of UEs, a set of Access Networks comprising multiple Access Nodes, a set of Core Networks, several external Data Networks and several Applications.

+The architecture includes the following interfaces:

+- UE to AN interface

+- AN to CN interface